Team-Nutshell/nutshellengine-docs/source/scripting/api/index.rst

 	  - Returns the sound associated with the name.
 	* - :doc:`/types/Script/getSoundName/index`
 	  - Returns the name of the sound.
+	* - :doc:`/types/Script/getSoundNames/index`
+	  - Returns the names of all sounds.
+	* - :doc:`/types/Script/findAnimationByName/index`
+	  - Returns the animation associated with the name.
+	* - :doc:`/types/Script/getAnimationName/index`
+	  - Returns the name of the animation.
+	* - :doc:`/types/Script/getAnimationNames/index`
+	  - Returns the names of all animations.

 Scenes
 ------